vasha54/vasha54/README.md

 **2021--2023** Vocational Preuniversity Institute of Exact Sciences *Carlos Marx* of Matanzas.
 Competitive programming coach. *Matanzas*

+**2023-2024** Network Department.
+Specialist B. *Matanzas, University of Matanzas*.
+Technical support of the Virtual Learning Environments of the University of Matanzas.
+Installation and deployment of websites using LMS Moodle.

+**2023-2024** INNOVAT.
+Developer. *Matanzas*.
+Design and implementation of the PSGAME+ application for Android mobile devices.

+**2023-2024** Merchise Autrement.
+Developer. *[Business Solutions on Odoo, consulting and implementation](https://www.merchise.org/es)*.
+Implementation of functionalities.
+Corrections of non-conformities.

 ## Teaching

 **2016-2016** Python programming language, Informatics Engineering. *Matanzas, University of Matanzas.* 5th year